scribe-public/gitgat/README.md

 The state can be updated and approved by the policy administrator.
 Eval rules print out violations of policies.
 The violated rules can be used to configure exceptions allowed by the SCM administrator for the modules by updating the state of the modules.
-Additional information about modules is availabe in corresponding eval rules descriptions.
+Additional information about modules is available in corresponding eval rules descriptions.

 # Authentication modules

 ## 2 factor authentication
-  2 factor authentication protects against developers accounts passwords leakage.
+  2 factor authentication protects against developers account password leakage.
 It is **highly recommended** to request users to enable 2 factor authentication.
   Module *tfa* checks for organization members with 2 factor authentication disabled.

   Required permissions: